-Circle of Perpetual Choirs is a project in round space.
-Initiated by Tara Silverthorn and created in collaboration with Eleven Farrer House, it is a choreography that is comprised of four solo dances that come together.
+Circle of perpetual choirs is a project in round space.
+Initiated by Tara Silverthorn, it is a choreography that is comprised of four solo dances that come together.
 The solos have been approached as containers for the nourishment and flourishing of personal preference; individual songs within a chorus.

 With original sound by composer Sarah Westwood, the work deals with concerns around the aural and acoustical dimensions of movement, with how moving might feel like sounding and how such subtleties may be experienced, heard, sensed by those present to the act of doing.